Every Month He Fills 60,000 Litres Of Water In Matkas And Quenches The Thirst Of 1,50,000 Delhi Residents

 November 8th, 2018 / 12:53 PM

 In 2013, when Alagarathanam Natarajan installed the first water cooler outside his home in South Delhi, he was shocked to face serious resistance from all of his neighbours.
 The people who were highly educated and established were offended because apparently “all kinds of people” would be drinking water there.
 Despite their disapproval, Natarajan did not sway one bit from his resolve.
 He put an end to their argument by simply saying, “All kinds of people need water.”
 Fast forward today, Delhi recognises Natarajan as their beloved ‘Matka Man’ – whose pledge to serve the poor and needy sweetens every drop of the water in the 80 matkas (earthen vessels for water) he has placed all over South Delhi.

-In an exclusive conversation with The Logical Indian, Natarajan shares the story of his life which is worth the pages of bestselling novels.
+In an exclusive conversation with Efforts For Good, Natarajan shares the story of his life which is worth the pages of bestselling novels.

 He triumphed cancer to serve the society

 As a young man of 24, Alagarathanam Natarajan left his birthplace Bengaluru for London where he established himself as a successful businessman.
 “I always aspired to live a life of luxury, surrounded by lavish houses, cars and furniture; and I had achieved my dreams.
 However, a fateful day in my mid-50s drastically changed the definition of life for me,” he narrates.

 At around 56 years of age, Natarajan was diagnosed with colon cancer.
 “I was eventually cured due to early-stage detection.
 But, it cost me a major portion of my life’s savings.
 I had no choice left but to return to India,” he shares.